 Fractions in the Real World: Time and Money

 Wednesday, January 23, 2019 @ 4:00 pm - 5:00 pm EST

 Presented by Sara Delano Moore, Ph.D., Director of Professional Learning, ORIGO Education

 Get a CE Certificate for this edWebinar Learn more

 Why do students sometimes think there are 15 cents in a quarter or that “quarter past” is 25 minutes after the hour?
 The language of fractions is tightly connected to the language of time and money.
-In this session, Sara Delano Moore, Ph.D., Director of Professional Learning at ORIGO Education, will explore these connections, including some of the challenges students face and the learning opportunities they provide.
+In this session, Sara Delano Moore, Ph.D., Director of Professional Learning at ORIGO Education, explores these connections, including some of the challenges students face and the learning opportunities they provide.
 Join Sara to explore a variety of models and strategies to help students connect fractions with time and money.

 About the Presenter

 Sara Delano Moore, Ph.D. is the director of professional learning at ORIGO Education and a contributing author to Visible Learning for Mathematics.
 An experienced teacher and nationally recognized speaker, her work emphasizes the power of deep understanding and multiple representations for learning.
 Sara’s interests include building conceptual understanding of mathematics to support procedural fluency and applications, incorporating engaging literature into mathematics and science instruction, and connecting mathematics to engineering design in meaningful ways.
 She is a fourth-generation educator with experience teaching mathematics and science to K-8 students as well as experience teaching pre-service and in-service teachers at the university level.
 Sara earned her B.A. in natural sciences from Johns Hopkins University, her MSt in general linguistics and comparative philology from the University of Oxford, UK, and her Ph.D. in educational psychology from the University of Virginia.